Ataberk Dadakdeniz

-Mehmet Ataberk Dadakdeniz (born 5 August 1999) is a Turkish professional footballer who plays as a goalkeeper for the TFF 1.
-Lig club Erzurumspor on loan from Antalyaspor.
+Mehmet Ataberk Dadakdeniz (born 5 August 1999) is a Turkish professional footballer who plays as a goalkeeper for TFF 1.
+Lig club Sakaryaspor.

 Club career

 Dadakdeniz is a youth product of Bursa Güvenspor and Bursaspor.
 He signed his first professional contract with Bursaspor on 16 May 2016 for 3 years.
 On 16 September 2021, he moved to Antalyaspor signing a 2.5 year contract.
 He made his professional debut with Antalyaspor as a starter in a 0–0 Süper Lig tie with Beşiktaş on 26 February 2023, saving a penalty and keeping a clean sheet.

 International career

 Dadakdeniz is a youth international for Turkey, having played up to the Turkey U23 in their winning campaign at the 2021 Islamic Solidarity Games.